Oregon community action agency financial resources.

 Telephone: (541) 779-6691

 The community action agency is HUD certified, so they focus on housing and homeless prevention among other services.
 However, they also have information on food pantries in Oregon, grants for paying heating bills from LIHEAP, and other financial aid.
-Continue.
+Continue with ACCESS community action agency assistance programs.

 Clackamas County Social Services